 Grandly directed by Nicholas Ray (Johnny Guitar and Rebel Without a Cause), this reenactment of the 1900 Boxer Rebellion in China mixes historical facts with fictional characters.
 55 Days at Peking is a pretty good epic for the most part, but some glaring flaws keep the film from reaching greatness.

 The film was produced by Samuel Bronston (John Paul Jones and The Fall of the Roman Empire), one of the most powerful independent producers of the era.
-Brosnton specialized in big-budget, sprawling epics, and this film is no exception.
-It’s a long, laborious movie with eye-popping sets and a cast of thousands.
+Bronston specialized in sprawling epics and 55 Days at Peking is no exception.
+It’s a laborious movie with eye-popping sets and a cast of thousands.
 The excellent music score by veteran Dimitri Tiomkin’s (High Noon) is truly spectacular.
 The script, an adaptation of Noel Gerson’s 1963 novel of the same name, is the weakest link here.

 55 Days at Peking has too many unnecessary subplots.
 There is a tendency here to get lost in too many details, too many inconsequential characters.
 The film deals with events that changed the world forever so there was no need for multiple plot threads.
 At its best when focused on Charlton Heston (Ben-Hur) and David Niven (Separate Tables), who represent the U.S. military brass and the British diplomatic envoy respectively.